murb ♥︎ ruby

 I love you ruby, `unless`...

-An article, posted 5 months ago filed in sorting, ruby & programming.
+An article, posted more than one year ago filed in sorting, ruby & programming.

 I’m quite familiar with writing ruby code.
 I’ve even expressed my love for the language long time ago.
 But some constructs still bug me.
 One of them is unless…